darton/RPiNT/README.md

 ### Joystick
 Now you can use the joystick to scroll the LCD screen content horizontally and vertically, allowing you to view data that does not fit on the screen.

+### Shutdown
+To shutdown the system, press "KEY1" for more than 5 seconds.

 ### rpint.toml config file

+The configuration of RPiNT is done through the rpint.toml file.
+Below is a brief description of some of its settings:

 auto_lldp_read: true